MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 1. **Gather servicing packages**

-   Download the latest cumulative Microsoft Servicing Update (MSU) file and any required dependencies and place them into the `c:\MediaRefresh\Packages` folder.
+   Download the latest cumulative Microsoft Servicing Update (MSU) file to the `c:\MediaRefresh\Packages\LCU` folder.

+   If this update requires a separate Servicing Stack Update (MSU) file download it to `c:\MediaRefresh\Packages\SSU` folder.
 Use the following table to help you locate updates for your specific version of Windows IoT Enterprise.

    | Release | Version |  Update History | Update Catalog |
    | --- | --- | --- | --- |